 If you suspect your fiddle leaf fig is suffering from a bacterial infection, remove the affected leaves immediately to prevent the bacteria from spreading.
 This could save your tree.

-If your tree is suffering from root rot, treat the roots and remove the damaged leaves to keep the rest of the tree healthy.
+If your tree is suffering from root rot, treat the roots with our Root Rot Treatment and remove the damaged leaves to keep the rest of the tree healthy.

 Drooping Lower Leaves